EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ![In 2023 Stackoverflow replaced the survey with one that specifies the difference between those who want to use it and those who have already used it and want to continue using it.](images/python-vs-go-popularity.png "In 2023 Stackoverflow replaced the survey with one that specifies the difference between those who want to use it and those who have already used it and want to continue using it.").

-## Developer salaries
+## Python vs Go salaries

 Go developers tend to **make significantly more money than the Python developers**.
-In fact, Go is among the top 10 highest paid languages according to the languages according to stackoverflow's 2022 survey.
+In fact, Go is among the top 10 highest paid languages according to the languages according to stackoverflow's 2023 survey.

 ## Batteries included